USATF Course Certification - Tools for Course Measurers

 Searchable Course List (with Maps) – use the USATF Search Engine to search the active domestic course and display or print course maps.

-Downloadable Course Lists – The Active and Archived course lists are no longer available as tab-delimited text files from this page because you can now download the latest course lists directly from the Certified Course Search Engine.
-To download a list from the Search Engine, choose Show: "All fields" and Format: "download (tab-delimited)."
-The Search Engine now includes Archived as well as Active courses.
-To include Archived courses in a search, choose Course status: "any."
-If you wish to include calibration courses and tracks in addition to road courses, choose Course type: "any."
+Downloadable Course Lists – The Active and Archived course lists are no longer available as tab-delimited text files from this page because you can download course lists directly from the Certified Course Search Engine.
+To download a list from the Search Engine, choose Format: "download (tab-delimited)."
+The Search Engine includes Archived as well as Active courses.
 We still provide Foreign and Historical course lists for downloading below:

 Historical list (Zipped text files, 55 kB) - history.zip (created Dec 30, 1999)

-Notes: Courses that do not have "A" (Active) status codes have been "Archived" because they have expired or were removed from Active status for other reasons (destroyed by construction, failed verification, etc.).
-The Foreign list consists of USATF certified courses outside the United States.
+Notes: The Foreign lists consist of USATF certified courses outside the United States.
 The Historical list was assembled by Malcolm Heyworth from material published by the National Running Data Center in 1982-1984.
 Most courses in that list were measured under different rules than we use now.

 Course Measurement Bulletin Board